atom-community/markdown-preview-plus/README.md

 for *Markdown Preview* in the `Filter packages` input dialogue and clicking `Disable`.

+### Troubleshooting

+- **Installation is taking a long time**
-Note, that the dependencies are ~90MB in size.
+  The dependencies are ~90MB in size.
 As Atom provides no feedback as to the progress of the installation, the installation could be perceived to have stalled, but this is unlikely.
 Please allow plenty of time (5-10mins) for installation.

-## Usage

-Show the rendered HTML markdown to the right of the current editor using `ctrl-shift-m`.
-It can be activated from the editor using the `ctrl-shift-m` key-binding and is currently enabled for `.markdown`, `.md`, `.mkd`, `.mkdown`, and `.ron` files.
+- **I've installed MPP but I cannot open a preview tab/ render LaTeX**
+  After installation a complete restart (close all open Atom windows and reopen) of Atom may be required to enable the packages functionality.

 ## New Features